 Waterloo is an area that is packed with places to enjoy a bite to eat.
 It is a relaxed and upmarket area, ensuring that there are some interesting and tasty choices when it comes to getting something to satisfy your hunger.
 During the day the area is filled with people who work in the area - this means that there are a lot of affordable and convenient places to grab lunch.
 In the evening, the local theatres affect the style and atmosphere of the restaurants - many of them offer pre and post theatre dinners, meaning that meal times can start early or finish late.

 This page will give you some details on the places where you can grab a bite to eat in Waterloo.
 There is advice on what to look out for when hunting for somewhere good to dine.
 You will also find listings for some of Waterloo's top restaurants.
-Each listing gives you a link to a page with information so that you can find out the location, contact details, what to expect, a map and how to book each eatery.
+Each listing gives you a link to a page with information so that you can find out the location, contact details, what to expect and how to book each eatery.
 The restaurants have been categorised by what kind of food they serve: Indian, Gastropub, Brasserie, Latin, French and Seafood.
 This should make it easier for you to find what you are after.

 Advice on eating out in Waterloo